Superconductors: orbital degrees of freedom, conservation laws and symmetries

 ../_images/superconductor_transport_sketch.svg

 We implement the BdG Hamiltonian in Kwant using a 2x2 matrix structure for all Hamiltonian matrix elements, as we did previously in the spin example.
-We declare the square lattice and construct the scattering region with the following:
+We start by declaring some parameters that will be used in the following code:

 # Start with an empty tight-binding system.
 On each site, there